AmadeusW/amadeusw.github.io/content/projects/ai/_index.md

 date: 2024-09-13T21:20:08-07:00
 ---

-With summer giving way to fall, it's time to turn my PC into a space heater.
-Let's put two LLMs into conversation.
-Their names are A. and B. Each one of them has a secret, and a goal to find the conversation partner's secret.

-In general, I've had the most success with `Mistral-Nemo-Instruct-2407-Q4_K_M` which accurately obeys instructions (in this project and other projects).
-Seeing two Mistral Nemos chat is silly because they are very keen to meet up, and are not capable of being discreet.
-They would make good friends/therapists, I guess.
+Just at the beginning of AI craze, as summer gave way to fall and earlier nights, I set two LLMs (running locally on my pc) to disover each other's secret.

+While it was entertaining, this revealed interesting aspects of growth of the technology.

+The first hurdle was to get the llm to actually follow instructions instead of losing track of the task. `Mistral-Nemo-Instruct-2407-Q4_K_M`  accurately obeys instructions.

+The second aspect was the vibe, the model that followed instructions was overly keen to meet up with its counterpart, and was unable of being discreet about this.